Alexandra Schmitz · Art de l’Anglage · Les Brenets

 Connect the gesture to real quality.

 A finish does not live on its own.
-It must be even, defensible and compatible with the standard expected all the way to the final client.
+It must be regular, defensible and compatible with the level expected all the way to the final client.

 Workstations, binocular microscopes and tools in the Art de l’Anglage workshop in Les Brenets